Lower Back Pain: What’s Going On

 Sugar, refined carbohydrates, beef, pork and shellfish.
 Saturated, hydrogenated, trans fats and oils.
 Food additives, such as flavor enhancer, colorings, flavors, artificial sweeteners.
 Coffee, strong black tea, chocolate, sodas, fruit juices, fast food, junk food, all dairy (other than whey), alcohol and tap water.

 Eat more green leafy vegetables, legumes such as chard, collard greens, kale, spinach, beet tops and parsley.
 Include high-quality protein, such as whey, hemp, soy, rice, or protein from wild fish (anchovies, bluefish, halibut, herring, lake trout, mackerel, salmon, sardines, shark, sturgeon, albacore and blue fin tuna), organic white chicken and turkey; olive, flaxseed, and blackcurrant oils.

 Other general recommendations:

 Increase your water intake, decrease the size of your meals and be more regular with eating.
-Don’t skip breakfast, eat high protein breakfast, don’t wait until you’re starving, don’t eat big meal late, increase the protein-to-carbohydrate ratio of your meals (at least one gram of protein for gram and a half of carbohydrate), try and reduce the stress levels in your life.
+Don’t skip breakfast, eat a high-protein breakfast, don’t wait until you’re starving, don’t eat a big meal late, increase the protein-to-carbohydrate ratio of your meals (at least one gram of protein for gram and a half of carbohydrate), try and reduce the stress levels in your life.